American propaganda during World War II: Production

 Even prior to Pearl Harbor, Roosevelt called on the United States to be the arsenal of democracy in support of other countries at war with fascism.

 Industrial and agricultural production was a major focus of poster campaigns.
 Although the wartime boom meant that people had money to buy things for the first time since the Depression, propaganda emphasized the need to support the war effort, and not spend their money on non-essential items and so divert material from the war effort.
 The manufacture of the last civilian car was publicized in such venues as Life.
 Factories were represented as part of the war effort, and greater worker cooperation with management was urged.
 Stories symbolized such harmony by featuring romances between a working-class war worker and her employer.
 Cartoons depicted labor unrest as pleasing Hitler and racial discrimination as preventing the accomplishment of essential work.
-Fictional treatments of war issues emphasized the need for workers to combat absenteeism and high turnover.
+Fictional treatments of war issues had emphasized the need for workers to combat absenteeism and high turnover.
 Business entrepreneurs founding new businesses for military production were hailed as exemplars of American economic individualism.

 After the death of the Sullivan brothers, their parents and sister made visits to shipyards and armament factories to encourage increased production.
 Veterans of the Guadalcanal campaign, America's first major offensive of the war, were also sent to factories to encourage production and discourage absenteeism.

 Economy and industry were strongly emphasized in United States propaganda posters because of the need for long term production during the war.
 Factory workers were encouraged to become not just workers, but "Production Soldiers" on the home front.
 These posters were used to persuade workers to take shorter breaks, work longer hours, and produce as many tools and weapons as possible to increase production for the military.
 Shipyards hung out banners to encourage ships for victory.

 Increased production resulted in more workers moving to factory towns, straining available housing and other amenities.
 As a result, fictional plots often dealt with the need for homeowners to take in boarders and the necessity for tolerance and unity between residents and newcomers.